 After losing his mom, he bounced around to homes of different family members.
 To numb his pain, Clint started drinking and smoking cigarettes and weed at age 11.
 By the time he was 13 years old, he was both using and dealing hard drugs.
 At age 19, Clint was no longer selling drugs because his life had become consumed by his addiction.

 Science of Addiction

 Too often, addiction is stigmatized.
-People assume that addiction occurs only with the “weak willed” or indolent.
+People assume that addiction occurs only with the “weak-willed” or indolent.
 However, addiction is much more complex than that stereotype portrays.
 No one chooses to be an addict, just as no one would choose to experience trauma.
-According to a peer reviewed study in the Psychiatric Quarterly over 40 percent of people with post-traumatic stress disorder (PTSD) also suffer with substance abuse.
+According to a peer-reviewed study in the Psychiatric Quarterly over 40 percent of people with post-traumatic stress disorder (PTSD) also suffer from substance abuse.

 Substance abuse issues are even more likely to occur in people who experienced trauma as a child.
 As a little kid, your brain is constantly growing and forming to retain new information, this is called plasticity.
 Trauma will have lasting impacts on the brain, even physically changing it.

 Dr. Gabor Mate, an addiction expert, and best-selling author, explains, “Studies show that early stress affects the nerve cells in the brain and the immune system, making people more susceptible to addiction as adults.
 If you look at brain circuits used in impulse, stress, or emotional self-regulation, all are impaired in those struggling with addiction.”

 I’ve never had confidence or self-esteem.
 I’ve always had to use a drug to get it.” -Clint